 - Consistent naming convention – Use the same naming convention for utm_source, utm_medium, and utm_campaign parameters.
 This is why I recommend tracking the codes used (see my free tool).
 Using ‘facebook’ for one utm_source and ‘facebook.com’ for another will show up in your analytics as different sources.
 If working with a group, agree to the naming convention and more importantly stick to it!

-- Parameters are all lowercase — If you use mixed case typically your analytics tool will show them as different sources if you also use all lowercase keywords.
-Some tools, like Google Analytics, can clean your UTM data but requires an extra step to set this up.
+- Parameters are all lowercase — If you use mixed case typically your analytics tool will show them as different sources.
+Some tools, like Google Analytics, can clean your UTM data but requires additional configuration to set this up.

-- No spaces – While any decent URL builder will convert your options into a neatly formatted URL friendly format, it just makes it easier to read.
-Use dashes for any spaces
+- No spaces – While any URL builder will correctly convert your options into a neatly formatted URL format, it just makes it easier to read.
+Replace spaces with a dash instead.

 - Use dashes, not underscore – Underscores are often confused for as a space, so do not use them.

 - Never use within your site – UTM parameters are for tracking the source of traffic external to your web site.
-Do not use UTM codes internally within your site to say track a button click, menu link, or between subdomains.
-UTM codes should be used only for external sources.
+Do not use UTM codes within your site to say track a button click, menu link, or between subdomains.
+UTM codes should be used only when linking from external sources.

 - Never for organic search – Search is the only source in which you should not setup UTM parameters.